-One thing is for sure; no matter what you are interested in, you will NOT run out of things to do in Fredericksburg!
-Here we have listed just a sampling of fun things to do in the area… whether you are visiting the area to look at real estate or whether you have already moved here and are a regular “Auslander!”
+No matter what you like, you will NOT run out of things to do in Fredericksburg, Texas!
+So, whether you are visiting the area to look at real estate or you have already moved here and are now a regular “Auslander,” below we have listed just a few examples of fun things to do in the area.

 Hit the Shops

-If you are looking for a shopping experience far beyond your big box mall, then you will love the shopper’s paradise you will find both on and off Main Street.
+If you are looking for a shopping experience far beyond a traditional mall, then you will love the shopper’s paradise found both on and off Main Street.
 Fredericksburg is home to over 150 unique shops, and boutiques.
-You will find great selections of men’s and women’s clothing from funky to fabulous, offering something for everyone and at prices to suit virtually any budget.
-Fredericksburg also offers a wide variety of shops specializing in culinary delights, from homemade chocolates, and fudge to sauces, jams and jellies… some that will set your mouth on fire!
-When looking for a special gift for someone or perhaps hunting down a special treat for yourself, you will always find great options on Fredericksburg’s fabled Main Street.
+You will find great selections of men’s and women’s clothing from funky to fabulous, offering something for everyone and at prices suitable on any budget.
+Fredericksburg also offers a wide variety of shops specializing in culinary delights, from homemade chocolates, and fudges to sauces, jams and jellies … some worthy enough to set your mouth on fire!
+When looking for a special gift for someone or perhaps hunting down a special treat for yourself—you will always find great options on Fredericksburg’s fabled Main Street.

 Visit the Vineyards

 Need we even mention our fabulous wineries?
 Fredericksburg is now the second most popular destination in the US for visiting wineries, after California’s famed Napa Valley.
-In fact the area is having trouble keeping tabs on the number of wineries dotting the countryside.
-Every time you drive the 290 corridor you will probably notice one that was not there before.
-Somehow, each and every winery seems to have its own special allure, its own personality.
+In fact, the area is having trouble keeping tabs on the number of wineries dotting the countryside.
+Every time you drive the 290 corridor, you will probably notice one that was not there before.
+Somehow, each and every winery seems to have its own special allure and personality.
 Everyone seems to have a different favorite!

 Visit Art Galleries

 Fredericksburg has become a stalwart in the art community and boasts over 20 art galleries.
-Visitors and locals alike love to “sip and see” during First Friday Art Walk, held the first Friday of each month.
-The town has even been named “Top Five Western Art Towns” by Southwest Art Magazine.
-But with the variety of galleries you will find here, you will see that there is something right up your artistic alley, regardless of your favorite artistic style.
+Both visitors and locals love to “sip and see” during the First Friday Art Walk, held the first Friday of each month.
+The town has even been named “Top Five Western Art Towns,” by Southwest Art Magazine.
+But with the variety of galleries you will find here, you will see that there is something right up your alley, regardless of your favorite artistic style.